Moscow: Future development

 Three metro stations were initially planned for the Filyovskaya Line.
-The station Delovoi Tsentr opened in 2005 and was later renamed Vystavochnaya in 2009.
-The branch extended to the Mezhdunarodnaya station in 2006, and all work on the third station, Dorogomilovskaya (between Kiyevskaya and Delovoi Tsentr), has been postponed.
-There are plans to extend the branch as far as the Savyolovskaya station, on the Serpukhovsko-Timiryazevskaya Line.
+The Delovoi Tsentr station opened in 2005 and was renamed Vystavochnaya in 2009.
+The branch extended to the Mezhdunarodnaya station in 2006; all work on the third station, Dorogomilovskaya (between Kiyevskaya and Delovoi Tsentr), has been postponed.
+The branch is planned for extension as far as the Savyolovskaya station, on the Serpukhovsko-Timiryazevskaya Line.

-The cellphone service provider MTS announced on 5 March 2021, that they would begin the country's first pilot 5G network in Moscow.
+On 5 March 2021, the company MTS announced the launch of the country's first pilot 5G network in Moscow.

 Media

-Moscow is home to nearly all of Russia's nationwide television networks, radio stations, newspapers, and magazines.
+Nearly all of Russia's nationwide television networks, radio stations, newspapers, and magazines are headquartered in Moscow.

 Newspapers

-English-language media includes The Moscow Times.
-The Moscow News was the oldest English-language weekly newspaper Russia.
-Kommersant, Vedomosti and Novaya Gazeta are Russian-language media headquartered in Moscow.
+English-language newspapers include The Moscow Times.
+Until its closure in 2014, The Moscow News was the oldest English-language weekly newspaper in Russia.
+Kommersant, Vedomosti, and Novaya Gazeta are Russian-language newspapers headquartered in Moscow.
 Kommersant and Vedomosti are among the country's oldest Russian-language business newspapers.